sammcj/gollama/README.md

 - Run and unload models
 - Inspect model for additional details
 - Calculate approximate vRAM usage for a model
-- Link models to LM Studio **Note: This is currently broken on the latest LM-Studio versions, see [#82](https://github.com/sammcj/gollama/issues/82)**
+- Link models to LM Studio
 - Copy / rename models
 - Push models to a registry
 - Show running models